Thika: Economic activities

-Bidco Oil Refineries

-Bidco Oil Refineries, headquartered in Thika, is East Africa's leading edible oil, soaps and detergents, margarine and baking powder marketer with more than 30 brands.
-A number of brands have a majority market share in their domain.
-Some of their brands that are household names include (Edible Oils) Elianto, Sun Gold, Soya Gold, Olive Gold and Golden Fry; In the fats section Kimbo, Cowboy and Chipsy; in the Laundry Segment are Power Boy Pro Active Liquid and Powder detergent, Gental, the Star Series soaps; The personal care segment include Pure n Natural Woman and Man; Margarines are Gold Band and Biddy's and Mariandazi baking powder.
-The plant at Thika employs more than 2000 people.

-Del-Monte Pineapples

-Del Monte is one of the world's biggest producers, marketers and distributors of fresh and fresh-cut fruit and vegetables, as well as a leading producer and distributor of prepared fruit and vegetables, juices, beverages, snacks and desserts in Europe, the Middle East and Africa.

 Geography

 Thika is located on a gentle plain before the ascent into the central highlands.
 Small valleys are on the western and northern edges following the Chania and Thika Rivers that have many waterfalls and meet on the northwestern edge of Thika.
 Thika is also near Fourteen Falls which is located 65 km northeast of Nairobi off the Thika-Garissa Road.
 The Fourteen Falls consist of 14 distinct waterfalls on a broad section of the River Athi.

 Climate

 Thika has a subtropical highland climate (Köppen: Cwb) with sunshine most of the year and an average annual temperature of 19.8 °C. The hottest period is March and April leading to the long rains and the coolest in July.
 The "long rains" season lasts from March/April to May/June with the "short rains" season running from October to November/December.

 Local government

 Before the 2010 constitution, the local government consisted of a thirteen-member Municipal Council, with responsibilities for governmental functions delegated to appointed committees.
 The mayor was chosen from among the elected or nominated councilors for one-year terms.
 However, with the new constitution, the municipality was abolished.
 The town is now under the governance of Kiambu County.

 The town in 2008 signed a sister city agreement with Dixon, Illinois to create new economic, cultural and social opportunities.